AriFordsham/GHCWiki/working-conventions.md

 ## Tips and Tricks

+- [Loading GHC into GHCi](building/in-ghci) can provide a more iterative development experience.

 - To have an easier time looking up tickets and searching trac, use [the browser tips page](browser-tips) to make your search and lookups for Trac tickets substantially easier.

 - If you use Emacs, see [Emacs](emacs) for some useful stuff to put in your `.emacs` file.